KiltedCode/khandaria-campaign/sessions/2026/2026-06-18-snow-wagons.md

 next morning as camp breaking prepare to **speak with soul**
 warns if spirit is anger be prepared if it calls into this world
-says was enslaved
+says in pain, was enslaved
-tried to escaped when collars were dead
+killed trying to escape
 if you would help, find and kill the slave master
+they were from the villages
 slave masters serve the city, emperor of hate
+pretended collars were still working
 were betrayed when tried to escape
+`Qa'dat` says those that enslaved them, enslaved his people too
+will gladly kill them if he finds them
 asked to be released
 `Qa'dat` releases the spirit right away